LEARNING GUIDE TO:

-Description: This is an animated version of George Orwell's classic novel which presents an allegory of the early history of the Soviet Union and, metaphorically, a story about the dangers and risks of the betrayal of any revolution.
+Description: This is an animated version of George Orwell's classic novel that presents an allegory of the early history of the Soviet Union and, metaphorically, a story about the dangers and risks of the betrayal of any revolution.

-Rationale for Using the Movie: Animal Farm provides a basis for understanding the problems of communism as it was attempted in Russia, China and the countries under their influence during the 20th century.
+Rationale for Using the Movie: Animal Farm provides a basis for understanding the problems of communism as it was attempted in Russia, China, and the countries under their influence during the 20th century.
 It is an excellent example of allegory in literature.
 The film is an accurate account of the story told by the novel.